Child Anxiety at Night: Why It Happens and How to Help

 3. Deep Breathing: If Casey felt really scared, her parents taught her to take slow, deep breaths.
 This helped her calm down and feel better, especially if she woke up scared in the middle of the night.

-4. Soothing and Reassurance: Whenever Casey was frightened, her parents would speak softly to her, telling her they were there and everything was okay.
+4. Soothing and Reassurance: Whenever Casey was frightened, her parents would speak softly to her, providing reassurance that they were there and everything was okay.
 They would sometimes pat her back or stroke her hair to soothe her.

 5. Nurturing Yet Firm Boundaries: Even though they wanted to comfort Casey, her parents also felt it was important for her to sleep in her own bed to get a better night’s sleep.